MayHua59/MayHua59/README.md

 - 👋 Hi, I’m MayHua.
-It is pronounced as MeiHua _ a symbol for resilience and perseverance in the face of adversity
+It is pronounced as MeiHua (national flower of Taiwan) _ a symbol for resilience and perseverance in the face of adversity
 - 👀 I’m interested in Coding of course!!!!
 - 🌱 I’m currently learning frontend web development
 - 📫 How to reach me ... mayhuadev59@gmail.com